jviszlai/swiper/artifact/README.md

 The following scripts will re-generate various datasets:

-- `analysis/run_benchmark_evals.py`: runs ~3000 SWIPER-SIM slurm jobs to evaluate
-  SWIPER on various application benchmarks.
-Relevant for Figs. 14 and 15.
 - `analysis/run_predictor_accuracy.py`: simulates 1-, 2-, and 3-step predictor
   accuracy for different code distances.
 Relevant for Fig. 4.
 - `analysis/run_pymatching_latencies.py`: evaluates latency of Pymatching on